 Double-check facts and claims made about the DIY.
 Seek professional guidance from skincare formulators, and follow professional DIY-ers like DIY Beauty Diva.

 I am a true believer that less is more and when it comes to makeup.
 I have been using the same few brands for more time than I can remember.
 Slow skincare and slow beauty are more aligned with my beauty routine.

 I’d love to hear from you.
-Do you have a favorite zero waste makeup brand?
+Do you have a favourite zero waste makeup brand?
 Drop their name in the comments below.
 And if you need more ideas on green beauty, you can always browse our curated brand directory.

 If you found this post helpful, please help someone by sharing this article – sharing is caring 🙂 !